Kalih27/CSE2431-Final-Project/README.md

    ```sh
    $ make stop
    ```
-5. You can verify the virtual file by running the following code, which lists all of process tasks.
+5. You can verify the virtual file by running the following code, which lists all of process tasks in virtual file.
    ```sh
    $ cat /proc/log_file
    ```